TKO (Le Tigre song)

-"TKO" is a song written and recorded by Le Tigre.
-The song was released as the second single from their third album This Island.
+"TKO" is a song written and recorded by American art punk and riot grrrl band Le Tigre.
+The song was released as the second single from their third studio album This Island (2004).

 Chart performance

 "TKO" became Le Tigre's first single to chart on the UK Singles Chart.
 It is their highest charting single to date on the chart.
 It debuted and peaked at #50 before falling to #60 in its second week.